Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-Switch all the MAX4995 parts to the active high enable.
-This will make them all the same, avoiding confusion, and also make handling the enable line easier since they will be pulled down.
-It's hard to know what to pull them up with.
-It may not be good to drive the GPIO lines with a pullup when the processor is powered off.
-That will require moving the enable flags to new GPIOs, but that's not a big deal.
-Switch them to N2HET1[14] and N2HET1[20].

 The TX AX5043 is powered off if "Alarm XMIT Shutdown" is activated by the watchdog.
 Do we really what this?
 I think it would be good enough to just power off the PA.
 Will that work?
 Powering down the